 The Code Administrator responds to complaints and suspected breaches of the Code.
-This procedure has been developed to align with the Joint Australian/New Zealand Guidelines Standard for complaint (AS/NZS management in organizations 10002:2014).
+This procedure has been developed to align with the Joint Australian/New Zealand Standard Guidelines for complaint management in organizations (AS/NZS 10002:2014).

 A Code breach may be referred to the Code Review Panel by the Code Administrator.
 If a breach is handled solely by the Code Administrator, a Signatory is entitled to appeal a ruling to the Code Review Panel.